zikunw/Ghostly/prototype/readme.md

 # Readme

+This is a prototype for testing API calls using the express.js backend.

 How to run:
 1. `npm start` in server folder. (on port 3080)
 2. `npm start` in client folder. (on port 3000)